+As a disabled artist, Kristina is no stranger to weaving around barriers.
 On leaving university with both a degree and a disability, Kristina was advised to sign on sick.
-Day-centre activities and basket-weaving were offered as compensation for being written-off by an inaccessible system.
+Day-centre activities and basket-weaving were repeatedly offered as compensation for being written-off by an inaccessible system.

 23 years later, having weaved through life’s barriers (no basket in sight), Kristina reflects on her own journey, and wonders at the sheer resilience and resourcefulness of the human-spirit.
 Reclaiming basketmaking, Kristina uses baskets as a visual metaphor for the barriers we weave around, and the new paths we find.

 “In compensation for being denied a graduate career due to inaccessible work environments, I have had many people try to push basket weaving on to me as a form of occupational therapy.
 For 20 years I’ve told them, “weave your own f**king basket”.
 Now I’m reclaiming it.”